Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 # 3.6.18 - Windows Connection Manager

-## 3.6.18.1 - Ensure 'Minimize the number of simultaneous connections to the Internet or a Windows Domain' is set to 'Enabled: 3 = Prevent Wi-Fi when on Ethernet'
+## 3.6.18.1 - 'Minimize the number of simultaneous connections to the Internet or a Windows Domain' is set to 'Enabled: 3 = Prevent Wi-Fi when on Ethernet'

 >[!NOTE]
 >This policy setting prevents computers from establishing multiple simultaneous connections to either the Internet or to a Windows domain.